Smog towers ‘quick fix’, no scientific evidence they tackle pollution long-term: experts | Headlines

 According to Singh, questions have been raised about the efficacy of even smog towers in China.

-“We need to focus on the sources and promote solutions that are systemic and promote behavioural changes,” he added.
+"We need to focus on the sources and promote solutions that are systemic and promote behavioral changes," he added.

 There are different technologies used to clean the air.
 One uses a highly effective particulate arrestance (HEPA) filter, which filters smaller pollution particles and is used in indoor air purifiers.